Esakia Duals of Regular Heyting Algebras: Preliminaries

 where $U^c$ denotes the complement of $U$ in $\espace{E}$.
-We shall also write $\overline{U}$ for $(U^{\downarrow})^c$.
-The algebra $H_{\espace{E}}$ is an Heyting algebra, which we call the \emph{Esakia dual of $H$}.
-Esakia proved that these two maps are functorial and define an equivalence of categories, in particular the following holds with respect to objects.
+We shall also write $\overline{U}$ for $(U^{\downarrow})^c$, namely for the pseudocomplement of $U$ in $\CU(\fE)$.
+The algebra $H_{\espace{E}}$ is a Heyting algebra, which we call the \emph{Esakia dual of $\espace{E}$}.
+Esakia proved that these two maps are functorial and describe a dual equivalence between $\HA$ and $\Esa$, in particular the following holds with respect to objects.

 \begin{theorem}[Esakia] For every Heyting algebra $H$, we have $H\cong H_{\mathfrak{E}_H}$.
 For every Esakia Space $\mathfrak{E}$, we have $\mathfrak{E}\cong \mathfrak{E}_{H_{\mathfrak{E}}}$. \end{theorem}